Main entrance off Ormerod Road, Burnley

 If you wish to see a site map of the park please click here

-Burnley Council has been awarded a grant of £861,000 from the Heritage Lottery Fund (HLF) towards the £1.2 million costs of restoring Thompson Park.
+Burnley Council was awarded a grant of £861,000 from the Heritage Lottery Fund (HLF) towards the £1.2 million costs of restoring Thompson Park.
 Work began on site in Autumn 2017 and is nearly complete.
 There are still some outstanding items of work to do but it is now once again a fun day out for the whole family.
 Please click here to complete a short survey which will help us see how we are doing.

 The project aims to restore the Grade II listed park and to celebrate its heritage, from its opening in 1930 to the present day.